harshrajbedi/Cisco-Packet-Tracer-Projects/README.md

 ## About This Repository

   This repository contains all the cisco packet tracer essential as well as additional labs which will be very helpful in studying and understanding Cisco Networking Topics.
-I am a Network Engineer and I have been studying networking since 2020 and i learned about tones of new concepts related to this field and they are very interesting topics to study.
+I am a Network Engineer and I have been studying networking since 2020 and I have learnt tones of new concepts related to this field and they are very interesting topics to study.

 Hope this repository helps you to clear your theoretical concepts by applying your knowledge in simulated lab environment.